mariusmagureanu/vingress/README.md

 case that the generated VCL needs to be extended to accomodate the various use cases.

 Check for the ``varnish-vcl`` configmap in the namespace where the ``varnish-ingress-controller`` is installed.
-The confimap has a field called ``snippet`` which is watched by the ingress-controller.
+The configmap has a field called ``snippet`` which is watched by the ingress-controller.

-Whenever the ``snippet`` field is udpdated - its value is appended at the end of the generated VCL and a ``varnishreload`` command is issued.
+Whenever the ``snippet`` field is udpdated - its value is **appended** at the end of the generated VCL and a ``varnishreload`` command is issued.

+Example:

 ```sh
 $ kubectl -n <your-namespace> get cm/varnish-vcl -o yaml